 Many people spend a considerable amount of time providing unpaid care for a family member or partner who is ill, frail, disabled or has mental health or substance misuse problems.
 While unpaid carers do an admirable job there's sometimes a risk of carers causing harm.

-Often this harm is unintentional and arises from a lack of coping skills or stress.
+Often this harm is unintentional and can arise from a lack of coping skills or stress.
 If abuse is directed towards one person, in a careful and planned way that leaves the victim feeling controlled and powerless then it’s considered domestic abuse.
 If you are struggling to cope as a carer you can discuss this with an adult social care or health professional.